| | |

 Leave a small gap around the base to allow air circulation and help prevent fungal diseases.
 By leaving a small space, you promote airflow and prevent issues.

-Replenish the mulch layer as it decomposes, typically on a yearly basis.
+Replenish the mulch layer as it decomposes, typically yearly.
 Over time, organic mulch breaks down, contributing to soil fertility.
 Keep an eye on the mulch layer and add more as needed to maintain the desired thickness.

 Focus on mulching around flower beds and garden borders.
 Applying mulch in these areas enhances the overall aesthetics, defines the garden’s structure, and helps keep weeds at bay.